MontiCore/monticore/docs/BuildMontiCore.md

     *  `gradle -p monticore-test/it build`
   * EMF Integration tests of the generator (only test collection not included in `testIt`):
     * `gradle -p monticore-test/it build -PbuildProfile=emf`
-  * Experiments (from the Reference Manual) as integration tests:
+  * Experiments (from the Handbook) as integration tests:
     * `gradle -p monticore-test/01.experiments build` and
     * `gradle -p monticore-test/02.experiments build`
   * Grammar integration tests: